Sylius/Sylius/docs/book/promotions.rst

 Let's assume that you would like to **apply a 10% discount on everything** somewhere in your code.

-To achieve that, create a Promotion with an Action that gives 10% discount.
+To achieve that, create a Promotion with an PromotionAction that gives 10% discount.
 You don't need rules.

 .. code-block:: php